 Once upon a time, Hackney was topping lists of Britain’s worst places to live.
-But the borough has had a colossal transformation in recent years, and now, E8 is one of the capital’s most fashionable postcodes.
+But the borough has had a colossal transformation in recent years. and now, E8 is one of the capital’s most fashionable postcodes.
+Read on to discover developments that are the best places to live in Hackney.
+In addition, read reviews from residents who own or rent in Hackney.

 Creative melting pot